Global smartphone revolution to kill a pyramid scheme which has cost taxpayers billions.

 Since the national radio FM networks were closed in Norway, it has turned out that DAB does not perform as promised.
 In newspapers and social media insufficient coverage and many interruptions ”drop-outs" are frequently reported by listeners .
 Half the amount of the 30 or so DAB channels each have less than a 2% listener share 2020.
 The two commercial broadcasters German Bauer and Swedish NENT, now only on DAB, have had significantly worse financial results, while local radio, which is still available on FM, is doing better than in many years.The forced change in technology has irritated many radio consumers, who want to make their own choices.

 There are also many questions left as to whether the level of emergency preparedness (EAS) has deteriorated in Norway due to a shift to DAB.
 NRK has so far refused to release a documented risk and vulnerability analysis (ROS).
+There is not yet any proof available that such a analysis has been made before the decision to close the FM network.

 In the absence of market-driven consumer demand, lobbying interests took shortcuts directly to politicians and other decision-makers.
 Politicians in Stortinget (the parliament), as well as many culture ministers, were incited by the term "digital radio" and led by the light of lobbyists.